blairw/infs1609quickrefresher/README.md

 - 🤔 Just because the program compiles without errors doesn't mean that it will run properly.
 - 🐤 Sometimes you just need to explain it to somebody - a friend, a colleague, or even a rubber duck.
+- 💭 If you're getting lost in your own logic, break up your code into smaller manageable chunks.
-- 📝 Document your code well, so that it actually makes sense - to others, but also, importantly, to yourself in future!
+- 📝 Document your code well, so that it makes sense - to others and to your future self!
+- 🍀 Good luck with your studies!